ChatGPT vs Claude vs Gemini: Prompting Differences That Matter

 Gemini 2.5 Pro39%80%+105%

-The gap between the best and worst model on raw prompts: 7 points (46% vs 39%).
-The gap between raw and structured on the same model: 41 points minimum.
-Prompt structure has 6x more impact than model selection.
+The best and worst model on raw prompts differ by only 7 points (46% vs 39%).
+The gap between raw and structured on the same model is at least 41 points.
+Prompt structure has 6 times more impact than model selection.

 Model Strengths by Category